April 7, 2016

 Being a project manager automatically puts you in a leadership role, equipping you to oversee a group, a department, or a particular process within an organization.
 This makes you appreciably more valuable to current and prospective employers.

-A bachelor's degree in operations management with a concentration in project management online, like the one at SNHU, gives you the foundation you'll need to get started on your road to success.
+A bachelor's degree in project management online gives you the foundation you'll need to get started on your road to success.

 Here is where time, cost and quality management all come together.
 Learn to execute projects on time, on budget and within scope.
 The applications are endless.
 Almost every industry demands top-tier project managers.